davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

   v2q15 d;
   d = (v2q15) {0.1234 * 0x1.0p15, 0.4567 * 0x1.0p15};

-Note: The CPUs endianness determines the order in which values are packed.
+Note: The CPU's endianness determines the order in which values are packed.
 On little-endian targets, the first value is the least significant and the last value is the most significant.
 The opposite order applies to big-endian targets.
 For example, the code above